aybloom/ACMT_Inspace/README.md

-# ACMT cod for Inspace
+# ACMT code for Inspace
 Package includes the ACMT Code and the Inspace Shiny App code for InSpace trialists

 Upload the zipped folder to your RStudio environment workspace folder